Economic security

+Without such security, people may experience its opposite: economic insecurity and resulting economic anxiety.

 Financial security more often refers to individual and family money management and savings.
 Economic security tends to include the broader effect of a society's production levels and monetary support for non-working citizens.

 Components of individual economic security

 In the United States, children's economic security is indicated by the income level and employment security of their families or organizations.
 Economic security of people over 50 years old is based on Social Security benefits, pensions and savings, earnings and employment, and health insurance coverage.